-Pruitt was criticized after the EPA awarded very large pay raises to two of Pruitt's assistants, using a provision of the Safe Drinking Water Act after the White House said no. Despite his denials that he was involved-"I found out this yesterday," he told Fox News after the raises became public-the EPA Inspector General released forms that show Pruitt approving them more than a month before.
+Pruitt was criticized after the EPA awarded very large pay raises to two of Pruitt's assistants, using a provision of the Safe Drinking Water Act after the White House rejected the request.
+Despite his denials that he was involved-"Ifound out this yesterday," he told Fox News after the raises became public-the EPA Inspector General released forms that show Pruitt approving them more than a month before.

-- 1. New: Why did Pruitt and his chief of staff each publicly state that Pruitt had no knowledge of the raises, when the EPA Inspector General found that Pruitt signed off on raises for Sarah Greenwalt and Millan Hupp? - 2.
-New: After Pruitt's initial assertion, White House Spokesperson Sarah Huckabee Sanders said that, "the president would expect all members of his Cabinet to be honest and certainly open with the public."
-Given that the Inspector General says Pruitt's statement was not true, what action will the White House take? - 3.
-Still Unanswered: What specifically did Greenwalt and Hupp do to merit raises of \$56,765 and \$28,130, respectively?

-- 4. Still Unanswered: Even if Pruitt didn't know the exact legal process, was he told there was a way to get around the White House? - 5.
-New: Why did Pruitt's Chief of Staff sign "Ryan Jackson for Scott Pruitt" on Pruitt's stationary for raises for six other employees under the Safe Water Drinking Act? - New: When did Pruitt learn of Jackson's signatures in his name?
-Did Jackson have Pruitt's advance permission or other legal authority to approve the raises? - 7.
+- 4. Still Unanswered: Why did Pruitt and his chief of staff each publicly state that Pruitt had no knowledge of the raises, when the EPA Inspector General found that Pruitt signed off on raises for the two close associates? - 5.
+Still Unanswered: After Pruitt's initial assertion, White House Spokesperson Sarah Huckabee Sanders said that, "the president would expect all members of his Cabinet to be honest and certainly open with the public."
+Given that the Inspector General says Pruitt's statement was not true-and Pruitt admitted to Congress that he lied-what action will the White House take? - 6.
+Still Unanswered: What specifically did those associates do to merit raises of \$56,765 and \$28,130, respectively? - 7.
+Still Unanswered: Even if Pruitt didn't know the exact legal process, was he told there was a way to get around the White House? - 8.
+Still Unanswered: Why did Pruitt's Chief of Staff sign "Ryan Jackson for Scott Pruitt" on Pruitt's stationary for raises for six other employees under the Safe Water Drinking Act? - 9.
 Still Unanswered: The New York Times reports separately that Jackson "raised questions about Mr. Pruitt's spending."
 Were these raises among his concerns?